 Each of the Service Delivery Units receives a monthly detailed report identifying the themes and develop action plans for improvement at SDU level.

-The patient experience friends and family system had 4,141 responses overall during the month of March with 54 people declining to answer the extremely likely/likely question.
+The patient experience friends and family system had 12,070 responses overall during the three months June, July and August.
 95% of people said they were extremely likely/likely to recommend the service to friends or family who need similar care or treatment.

-During April and May Swansea Bay received 283 responses to the All Wales Patient Experience Survey.
-Communication is at 97%, Cleanliness 91%, Dignity 97%, Privacy 97% and Overall Satisfaction was 87%.
+Also during June, July and August Swansea Bay received 817 responses to the All Wales Patient Experience Survey.
+Communication is at 90%, Cleanliness 88%, Dignity 97%, Privacy 93% and Overall Satisfaction was 79%.

 The provision of a patient portal is a key component of the National and Health Board Digital strategy and is an enabler for the delivery of a Healthier Wales, empowering patients with their own online patient controlled record, to support their health and well-being.
 PKB went live on 10th July 2018 initially in Princess of Wales Hospital and has now extended to Morriston, Singleton and Neath Port Talbot Hospitals.

-Swansea Bay is the first Health Board in Wales to offer patients PKB, which currently allows patients access their pathology results.
-Development work is underway to send a copy of SBUHB clinic documents and appointment events to the patient’s PKB record.
+Swansea Bay is the first Health Board in Wales to offer patients access to their electronic online information, which currently allows patients access their pathology results.
+Development work is underway to send a copy of SBUHB clinic documents and appointment events to the patient’s record.